Nonkululeko-Ma/Project_Management/REFLECTION.md

 **Note**
 I have also created the User Stories, Sprint Planning, and other necessary Agile documents in Markdown in case my project wasn't successfully built for efficient project tracking.

+## Assignment 7 ##

+**Challenges in Selecting & Customizing the Template** Choosing the right template can be tricky because every team have different needs.
+Some templates may have too many features, making them hard to use, while others may lack important columns like Testing or Blocked.
+Customizing also takes time, as we need to add the right columns, set WIP limits, and assign tasks properly.

+**GitHub vs. Other Tools**
+- GitHub is great for developers, linking tasks to code and issues.
+However, it has fewer built-in templates than some other tools.
+- Trello is simple and easy to use, but it lacks advanced tracking features.
+- Jira is powerful for Agile teams, with detailed reports and automation, but it can be complex to set up.

+In conclusion GitHub is best for coding projects, collaborations, Trello for simple tasks, and Jira for big Agile teams.